Art Therapist Career (Salary + Duties + Interviews)

 Job Requirements

-You don’t have to be a master sculptor or the next Picasso in order to get involved in art therapy.
-If you have any interest in helping people recover through creative expression, you can get started on a journey toward becoming an art therapist.
+You don’t have to be a master sculptor or the next Picasso to get involved in art therapy.
+If you are interested in helping people recover through creative expression, you can start a journey toward becoming an art therapist.

 Some art therapists go right to school for a Master’s degree in art therapy from an accredited college.
 Others get a Master’s in various forms of clinical psychology or even social work.
 If this route is chosen, you may want to choose a degree that has a concentration in art therapy or additional art therapy courses that can give you the tools you need to succeed as an art therapist.

 Once you have received this education, it’s time to work toward your board certification.
-The Art Therapy Credentials Board offers an examination to anyone who has completed a Master’s degree in art therapy in order to get board certified in their state.
-Check with your state for additional credentials and what art therapists will need in order to get a job in a school, rehab center, or correctional facility setting.
+The Art Therapy Credentials Board offers an examination to anyone who has completed a Master’s degree in art therapy to get board-certified in their state.
+Check with your state for additional credentials and what art therapists will need to get a job in a school, rehab center, or correctional facility setting.

 Salary (How Much Does an Art Therapist Make?)

 Salaries for art therapists depend on where you work and how much experience you have in your field.
-It’s not guaranteed to make a six-figure salary, but most art therapists are in their positions for the non-monetary rewards.
+Making a six-figure salary is not guaranteed, but most art therapists are in their positions for the non-monetary rewards.

 Art Therapist Reported Salary